-Manchester City captain Vincent Kompany has dismissed claims that he and his teammates are struggling for form following a 1-0 victory over Swansea City at the Etihad Stadium on Saturday.
+Manchester City captain Vincent Kompany has dismissed claims that he and his team-mates are struggling for form following their 1-0 victory over Swansea City at the Etihad Stadium on Saturday.

-The reigning Premier League champion has failed to find its flowing best so far this term, often scraping wins by one-goal margins, with the club's Champions League hopes hanging by a thread after securing just one point from the opening three games.
+The reigning Premier League champions have failed to find their flowing best so far this term, often scraping wins by one-goal margins, with their Champions League hopes hanging by a thread after securing just one point from their opening three games.

-But Kompany, who has been criticized following poor performances himself, says that he ignores any criticism that he receives from the media.
+But Kompany, who has been criticised following poor performances himself, says that he ignores any criticism that he receives from the media.

 "Criticism just depends how much attention you want to pay to it," the Belgian told the Daily Mail.
 "I don't pay any attention to criticism.
 I just do my own critique, so it doesn't affect me.
 I just keep living the life and keep working really hard.

 |13/8||Manchester City are 13/8 with Bet365 to keep a clean sheet against West Ham

 "Whatever criticism we are getting now, we are still unbeaten in the league.
 It just means we have set the standard very high."

 However, the champions remain the only team still unbeaten in the Premier League and Kompany thinks that a lot of their negative press has been unwarranted.